monome/docs/norns/wifi-files.md

 #### never type the password again

 If you don't have one already, [generate a new ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-Now run `ssh-copy-id norns.local`.
+Now run `ssh-copy-id we@norns.local`.
 You should see output similar to this and be prompted for a password:

 ```
 mbp@mbp.local /Users/mbp